Opinion | Democrats won power. Now, they need to use it.

 There is nothing sacrosanct about the $1.9 trillion figure the Biden administration has proposed, and there is always room for compromise on spending bills.
 But it is heartening that Democrats have thus far managed to refrain from negotiating with themselves — and that Schumer has left open the possibility of passing the aid through the arcane process called “reconciliation,” which requires only 51 votes.

 GOP senators can have a voice in the outcome if they engage in good faith.
-But they have to realize that “compromise” doesn’t mean “Republican win and Democrats lose.”
+But they have to realize that “compromise” doesn’t mean “Republicans win and Democrats lose.”
 Not anymore.

 Read more: